kul1/jinda/lib/generators/jinda/templates/README.md

 Supposed we want to create ecommerce web site, first create a Rails app without ActiveRecord

-    $ rails new YOURAPP -BOT
+    $ rails new YOURAPP -BOTJ

 ## Add jinda to your Gemfile: